Everest View TrekEverest View Trek

 • Meals:Breakfast, Lunch, Dinner

 To ensure you acclimate properly, you spend Day 3 in and around Namche with only a light hike rather than moving to a higher sleeping altitude.
-After breakfast, we’ll set out on an acclimatization hike.
-The rule of thumb is “climb high, sleep low,” so we’ll trek to a higher point and then come back down to Namche for the night.
+After breakfast, we’ll set out on an acclimatisation hike.

-The most popular hike is up to Everest View Hotel in Syangboche (about 3,880 m).
+The most popular hike is up to the Everest View Hotel in Syangboche (about 3,880 m).
 It takes about 2 hours to climb up at a relaxed pace.
-The trail starts with a steep zigzag above Namche (you might pass the National Park Museum viewpoint, which on clear mornings offers a jaw-dropping panorama of Everest, Lhotse, and Ama Dablam – this viewpoint is a highlight itself, a spot where many iconic photos of Everest with foreground stupas are taken).
+The trail starts with a steep zigzag above Namche.
 Continuing upward, you’ll reach the Syangboche airstrip – a small gravel airstrip that was once used for charter flights (now mostly just helicopter landings).
-From here, it’s a gentle ascent to the Hotel Everest View (HEV), which holds a Guinness World Record for being the highest altitude hotel in the world.
-Built in 1971, this hotel was an engineering marvel of its time.
+From here, it’s a gentle ascent to the Hotel Everest View.
 Upon reaching the hotel’s open terrace, you are rewarded with an incredible 360° view: right in front stands Mt.
 Everest (8,848 m) and adjacent Lhotse (8,516 m), and to their right the graceful Ama Dablam (6,812 m).
-Other peaks like Thamserku, Kangtega, and Taboche also crowd the skyline.
-Below, you can see the Imja Khola valley and the green roofs of Tengboche monastery far in the distance.
-It’s a photographer’s paradise.
 Many trekkers choose to have a cup of tea or coffee at the hotel’s terrace – there’s nothing quite like sipping hot tea with Everest in sight!

 By early afternoon, you’ll loop back down to Namche Bazaar.
-The descent is much quicker and easier on the lungs (though take care on your knees).
+The descent is much quicker and easier on the lungs.
 The entire side trip might be 4-5 hours round-trip.
 The rest of the day is free to relax in Namche.
-You can check out shops (Namche has some nice bakeries – perhaps sample the famous apple pie at the bakery, or a fresh espresso).
-There are also gear shops if you need any last-minute equipment or warmer clothing.
-If you didn’t the day before, you could walk up to the National Park Museum in the afternoon to catch the sunset colors on the peaks.

 • Max Altitude:3440 meters